AL1ENUM/al1enum.github.io/_posts/2021-04-15-tryhackme-ustoun.markdown

 - Theory

- The **relative identifier** (RID) is a variable length number that is assigned to objects at creation and becomes part of the objects [Security Identifier] (SID) that uniquely identifies an account or group within a domain.
+ The *relative identifier* (RID) is a variable length number that is assigned to objects at creation and becomes part of the objects [Security Identifier] (SID) that uniquely identifies an account or group within a domain.
 The Relative ID Master allocates security RIDs to Domain Controllers to assign to new Active Directory security principals (users, groups or computer objects).
 It also manages objects moving between domains.

- ## What is SID ?
+## Wha is SID ?

  - Theory

 The **SID** (Security IDentifier) is a unique ID number that a computer or domain controller uses to identify you.
 It is a string of alphanumeric characters assigned to each user on a Windows computer, or to each user, group, and computer on a domain-controlled network.

 ## Crackmapexec

  ```sh
 ┌──(alienum㉿kali)-[~/kerbrute-ropnop]